About Us

 Advisory Board Member

-Saptosa Foster is an award-winning communications strategist with nearly two decades of experience in public relations and media.
-She currently serves as Chief Communications Officer at Sallie B. Howard School of Arts & Science, a free, public charter school serving 1,200 K-12 students in Wilson, NC.
-SBHS is a 2021 recipient of the National Blue Ribbon School award for Excellence in Closing the Achievement Gap.
+Saptosa Foster is an award-winning communications strategist with nearly 20 years of experience in public relations and media.
+She is the Chief Communications Officer at Sallie B. Howard School of Arts & Science, a free public charter school in Wilson, NC, serving 1,200 K-12 students and recognized as a 2021 National Blue Ribbon School for Excellence in Closing the Achievement Gap.
+Previously, Saptosa was managing partner of ONE/35 Agency, a strategic communications firm where she led campaigns for clients including Google, YouTube, National Geographic, Disney Channel, and Bounce TV over 19 years.

 Shannan Herbert